jyyyyylim/since/README.md

 # since
-quickly count back from present time, usage intended to be within the scope of a day<br>
+quickly count back from present time, usage intended to be within the scope of 24h<br>
 intended usecase: compiled executable in path for quick access

 ## usage